tobias-roy/DOK-H5/README.md

 The diagram shows how DPS functions.
 The DPS is sort of a handler for devices.
 It will aid in the creation of devices for the HUB.

+The device needs to know three things.
+Registration ID, Primary key and

+## IIoT
+Industrial Internet of Things -

 ## Mini svendeprøve
 We are going to create a prototype to a wristband used in a themepark.